conradkun/neetcode/1 - Arrays & Hashing/8 - Longest Consecutive Sequence/README.md

 ## Thought process

 We create a hash map with `int` keys and `bool` values that will store a set of the numbers present in `nums`.
 Then we iterate over `nums` and for each element $n$ we check if it is the start of a sequence (by checking whether $n - 1$ is in the set).
 If it isn't we skip it, if it is we follow the sequence and measure its length (by querying $n + 1$ successively).
 We keep track of the longest sequence and output it.
-The time comlexity is $O(n)$ and the space complexity is also $O(n)$.
+The time complexity is $O(n)$ and the space complexity is also $O(n)$.

 ## Take-aways